Vedadiyan/gql/README.md

 # What's Supported

  - ✅ Subqueries
  - ✅ Select Only Expressions
  - ✅ Case When
  - ✅ Aliases
  - ✅ Like Expressions
--    ✅ Aggregate Functions (GQL functions are extensi-ble and can be injected when required)
+ - ✅ Aggregate Functions (GQL functions are extensible and can be injected when required)
--    ✅ Singleton Functions (The `ONCE` function o-nly executes the function once for all rows)
+ - ✅ Singleton Functions (The `ONCE` function only executes the function once for all rows)
--    ✅ Multi-Dimensional Selectors (`$.root.data.users.-{?}.coordinates.{?}.{?}`)
+ - ✅ Multi-Dimensional Selectors (`$.root.data.users.{?}.coordinates.{?}.{?}`)
  - ✅ Limit
  - ✅ Group By
--    ✅ Joins (Joins are experimental in the curr-ent version.
-Joining on SQL literals such `1 = 1` is -not supported)
+ - ✅ Joins (Joins are experimental in the current version.
+Joining on SQL literals such `1 = 1` is not supported)
 	 - ✅ INNER JOIN
 	 - ✅ LEFT JOIN
 	 - ✅ RIGHT JOIN
--      ❌ NATURAL JOIN *There is no plan to implement t-his feature*
+	 - ❌ NATURAL JOIN *There is no plan to implement this feature*
--      ❌ NATURAL LEFT JOIN *There is no plan to implem-ent this feature*
+	 - ❌ NATURAL LEFT JOIN *There is no plan to implement this feature*
--      ❌ NATURAL RIGHT JOIN *There is no plan- to implement this feature*
+	 - ❌ NATURAL RIGHT JOIN *There is no plan to implement this feature*
  - ⏳ Unions (planned)
  - ✅ CTEs
--    ⏳ Having Expression (in development)
+ - ⏳Having Expression (in development)

 # Examples